-We stress the importance of making the results of your project available to the wider conservation community.
-In addition to interim or final reports that you may provide to us or information that you may publish on your webpage, you should, where possible, aim to publish your results in peer-reviewed journals.
-Information published in this way will then be available to others via mainstream search facilities such as Google Scholar.
+We stress the importance of sharing the results of your project with the wider conservation community.
+In addition to interim or final reports provided to us or information published on your webpage, you should, where possible, aim to publish your results in peer-reviewed journals as they will then be available to others via search facilities such as Google Scholar.

-If you are undertaking an MSc or PhD, simply including your results in your thesis does not necessarily mean they will be publicly available for all to see.
-You should consider setting up an account on Research Gate where you can post your publications or other material for others to view and download.
+If you are undertaking an MSc or PhD, including results in your thesis does not mean they will be publicly available.
+Consider setting up an account on Research Gate where you can post your publications or other material for others to view and download.

-We encourage you to also consider adding your data to open access portals such as the Global Biodiversity Information Facility as this would increase the impact of your work and help others who may benefit from the data you collect.
+You should consider adding your data to open access portals such as the Global Biodiversity Information Facility to increase the impact of your work and help others benefit from the data you collect.

-ALL grant recipients should consider publishing results, even if they are of a preliminary nature.
-Preliminary results can act as an encouragement to generate additional information that will help provide a more complete picture about a particular topic.
-Preliminary data can also be helpful for informing project development, working hypotheses, etc., for future, perhaps larger projects.
-This may be particularly true of studies of poorly known threatened species where there may be little or no published data available.
+You should always consider publishing results, even if they are of a preliminary nature.
+Preliminary results can encourage generation of additional information to help provide a more complete picture about a particular topic.
+Preliminary data can help inform project development, working hypotheses, etc., for future, larger projects.
+This may be particularly true of studies of poorly known threatened species where there may be little or no published data.

 Local journals that are searchable represent an appropriate outlet for preliminary data.
 In general, all nature conservation studies that are sound scientifically, but with small sample sizes, are valuable and worth publishing, particularly if they are unlikely to be expanded into larger projects.